 You’re probably thinking I’m crazy for offering up a soup recipe when it’s so stinkin’ hot across most of the country.
 Well, maybe I am crazy, but not for this soup-in-the-summer business.
-This soup tastes like summer.
+This Roasted Tomato Basil Soup tastes like summer.
 Bright, sunshine-filled tomatoes and sweet, earthy basil are a classic combination for a reason: they’re amazing together.
 Many of you likely have gardens that are starting to produce beautiful tomatoes, and—if it’s like mine—your basil is getting out-of-hand.
 This recipe is a delicious way to use all those fresh tomatoes and basil at least three different ways: enjoy the soup right off the stove, serve it cold like gazpacho, or freeze it for the wintertime when you’re missing these blazing hot summer days.

 Here’s what you’ll need:

 - 3 lbs. ripe plum tomatoes, cut in half lengthwise